thestuntcoder/europratsya/README.md

   We invite Ukrainians to Europe
 </h1>

+We do not help Ukraine, we provide help for their proud people leaving home to find a job in the EU.

 Nobody likes leaving their home, let alone being forced out of it.

 The goal of this project is to help Ukrainians citizens: